badcoff33/vim/README.md

 ## GREP

-Under boring, old Windows this works quit good to run a grep on bigger code basis.
+Vimgrep can run on any OS.
+But performance is somehow week.
+Speed up on recursive operation can be achieved by setting a proper value for option 'wildoptions' to ignore a set of sub-directories.

-It uses a kind of index-file with all C an H files.
+Even under Windows, grep-commands can run on bigger code basis even without any special tool.
+The method uses a kind of index-file with all C an H files.
 This file is used by Windows-standard program `findstr`.
 Works quit fast!

 ```
 call writefile(split(globpath('.', '**/*.[ch]')), "files")
 set gp=findstr\ /N\ /F:files
 ```

 A nice addition to spice up the `:grep` experience: Run `:grep` with the current word under cursor, highlighted in the results.
 Needs option `hlsearch` to be set.

 ```
 nnoremap <Leader>g :let @/="<C-r><C-w>"<CR>:silent grep <C-r><C-w> . <CR> :cfirst<CR>